 The scenario above may sound intuitive but bear in mind that you’d need to alter input cells-range in the formula of every X12ARIMA model in your workbook.
 This is not an issue for one series, but what about tens or hundreds of time series and corresponding models?
 You’d need to repeat the same exercise periodically, and thus we needed a better approach.

-The workaround is the same as the one we illustrated in tip: “How to Setup Regression Analysis to Update Automatically.”
+The workaround is the same as the one we illustrated in the tip: “How to Setup Regression Analysis to Update Automatically.”
 We append a “#N/A” after the end of your input data to reserve them.
 Next, Include those cells in the X12ARIMA model definition.

 This technique adds a new observation to the input data set without the need to edit the definition formula.
 You’d still need to recalculate to update the model’s outputs.